Emadmasroor/E21-F25/HW/HW5-Solutions.md

         print(a[j,i])
 ~~~

+Note that there are a few different ways to accomplish tasks 3 and 4 above.
+Other answers are acceptable, too.

 ## (3) Working with Numpy arrays: Manipulating arrays

 For this problem, please name your functions `func3_1`, `func3_2`, and `func3_3`.